Search: 121 results

 Then spake Jesus to the multitudes and to his disciples, saying, The scribes and Pharisees sit in the chair of Moses:

-You blind Pharisee, first make clean the inside of the cup and of the plate, so that the outside may become equally clean.
+Blind Pharisee!
+First clean the inside of the cup and the dish, so that the outside of it may become clean also.

 And it happened that he was reclining at table in his house; and many publicans and sinners were reclining with Jesus and his disciples; for there were many, and scribes of the Pharisees were also following him.